alex-trapp/scAge/README.md

 `sklearn` (developed with version 0.24.2) <br>
 `tqdm` (developed with version 4.60.0) <br>

-We also recommend `seaborn` and `matplotlib` to visualize epigenetic age predictions in Python.
-If desired, predicted epigenetic age output files can also be analyzed in other environment (i.e. R).
+We also recommend installing `seaborn`, `matplotlib` and `statannot` to visualize epigenetic age predictions in Python.<br>
+Predicted epigenetic age output files are written as .tsv files, and can therefore also be analyzed in any other environment (i.e. R).

 scAge is a workflow that enables epigenetic age prediction in single cells using a combination of linear models to estimate age.

-3 example Jupyter notebooks are provided in the `examples/notebooks` directory: <br>
+3 example Jupyter notebooks detailing how to use the scAge tool are provided in the `notebooks` directory: <br>
-* `process_coverage_notebook.ipynb` --> processing .cov/.cov.gz files from Bismark into processed binary methylation matrices <br>
+* `process_coverage_notebook.ipynb` --> processing .cov/.cov.gz files from Bismark into filtered binary methylation matrices <br>
 * `construct_reference_notebook.ipynb` --> constructing a reference set of linear models from a bulk methylation matrix <br>
 * `example_run_scAge_notebook.ipynb` --> predicting epigenetic age in single cells <br>

-These notebooks use a sample of cells from the [Gravina et al. study](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1011-3), described in Figure 2 of our manuscript. <br>
+These notebooks use all the single cells from the [Gravina et al. 2016 study](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1011-3), described in Figure 2 of our manuscript. <br>
 Required data to run these example scripts is provided:
 * Raw .cov files of single-cell methylomes are located in `sc_data_raw`
 * Processed binary methylation matrices (produced by running `process_coverage` on raw .cov.gz files) are located in `sc_data_processed`
 * Raw bulk data for liver used to construct reference models is located in `bulk`
-* Processed reference matrix (produced by running `construct_reference` on raw bulk DNAm data) for liver is located in `train`
+* Processed reference matrices (produced by running `construct_reference` on raw bulk DNAm data) for liver, blood, and a multi-tissue dataset are located in `train`

 The functions driving scAge are explained and documented below, as well as deeply documented in the source code of scAge.py. <br>
 Default values for parameters in all functions are shown (i.e. `n_cores = 30`).
-The best values for some parameters (`cores`, `chunksize`) will depend on your hardware specifications.
+The best values for some parameters (`n_cores`, `chunksize`) will depend on your hardware specifications.
+I recommend setting all the parameters for all functions to ensure intended functionality.

+## Data

+All data from this study is publicly available from the [GEO database](https://www.ncbi.nlm.nih.gov/geo/) or the [SRA](https://www.ncbi.nlm.nih.gov/sra) <br>

 ## Training
 CpG-specific linear models are first calculated using a reference bulk methylation matrix, which may contain some missing values.
-From our findings so far, using single tissue or single cell-type datasets is preferred to improve prediction accuracy, although multi-tissue datasets may also be used for training.
+From our findings so far, using single tissue or single cell-type datasets is preferred to improve prediction accuracy, although multi-tissue datasets may also be used for training with reasonable predictive accuracy.

-I provide a pre-computed training reference dataset for C57BL/6J mice livers inside of the `train` directory, and I will add other tissues shortly.
+I provide pre-computed liver, blood, and multi-tissue training reference datasets for C57BL/6J mice inside of the `train` directory.

 In order to train a custom set of linear models from a given DNAm matrix, run: